Last Updated on March 6, 2021 by

 4. All Ink Can Be Taken Out

-In contrast to the old belief that colored or light ink are challenging to remove, some surgeons have assured us that all the hues would now disappear.
-While with the PicoSure technology, doctors say that you could even get rid of yellow and green scars that previously assumed as the most difficult ones.
+In contrast to the old belief that colored or light ink is challenging to remove, some surgeons have assured us that all the hues would now disappear.
+With the PicoSure technology, doctors say that you could even get rid of yellow and green scars that were previously assumed as the most difficult ones.

 5. Get Ready For Some Needles